-The Cost of Hosting A Virtual Event
+The Cost of Hosting a Virtual Event

 The cost of a virtual career fair can vary based on the extent of features, duration, exhibitor participation, and customizations required to match the organizer’s needs.
+On average, hosts can expect prices for the platform to start around USD $8,000 for an event, with the standard solution set covering the following technology, support, and services:

 - Dedicated event manager from start to finish for hands-on assistance and expert advisory